customerlobby/lobbyist-ruby/README.md

 ## Development

-If you would like to run the tests set you API key and secret on the command line.
+If you would like to run the tests, set your API key and secret on the command line.

 ```bash
 LOBBYIST_API_KEY='your key' LOBBYIST_API_SECRET='your secret' rspec